certbot/certbot/docs/contributing.rst

    letsencrypt

-Activating a shell in this way makes it easier to run unit tests with ``tox`` and integration tests, as described below.
+It's easier to run unit tests when you activate shells with ``tox`` and integration tests, as described below.
 To reverse this, you can type ``deactivate``.
 More information can be found in the `virtualenv docs`_.

 .. _`virtualenv docs`: https://virtualenv.pypa.io